henok-9/dotfiles/README.md

 >[!WARNING]
-> kind of a mess right now, will clean up later
+> kind of a mess right now, will clean up later.
+>
-> mainly used for backup
+> mainly used for backup and sync between machines.